-Ans: Clay court is made up of the natural clay, dust, crushed bricks.
-Clay court is slow tennis court.
-On clay court ball speed reduce but its bounce increases.
-Clay court is very helpful for defenders or baseline players. .
+Ans: Clay court is made up of natural clay, dust, crushed bricks.
+Clay court is a slow tennis court.
+On clay court, ball speed is reduced but its bounce increases.
+Clay court is very helpful for defenders or baseline players.

 On the other hand, grass court is made up of Grass and can be slippery at times.
-It also known as Lawn Tennis court.
-It produces high speed and low bounce effect.
-Therefore volley style players are more successful on these courts.
+It is also known as a Lawn Tennis court.
+It produces high speed and low bounce effects.
+Therefore volley-style players are more successful on these courts.

 Q: What’s the difference between clay courts and hard courts?

-Ans: Clay courts are made with crushed bricks, stones and natural clay.
-They are usually slower tennis courts and produces low speed and higher bounce.
+Ans: Clay courts are made with crushed bricks, stones, and natural clay.
+They are usually slower tennis courts and produce low speed and higher bounce.
 Baseline players are more successful on these courts.

-Hard courts are most commonly used tennis courts.
+Hard courts are the most commonly used tennis courts.
 They are made with cement or any other rigid material.
-They produces moderate speed and bounce.
-Therefore, tennis game is more easy to play on hard court as compare to Clay court.
+They produce moderate speed and bounce.
+Therefore, a tennis game is easier to play on a hard court as compared to a Clay court.

 Q: What is the best type of tennis court?

 Ans: Each tennis court has its own properties.
 Like Grass court is best for serve and volley style and clay court is helpful for defenders or baseline players.
-Meanwhile hard tennis court has moderate speed and bounce.
-Therefore, it depends upon which playing style you have and choose tennis court according to that.
+Meanwhile, a hard tennis court has moderate speed and bounce.
+Therefore, it depends upon which playing style you have and choose the tennis court according to that.

 Q: How high is a tennis court net?

 Ans: Tennis net posts are placed outside of the tennis court by around 3 feet from both sides.
-The height of tennis net varies from center and side of the court.
-From Center net height is 3 feet from ground and from sides net height is 3 feet and 6 inches.
+The height of the tennis net varies from the center to and side of the court.
+From the Center, net height is 3 feet from the ground, and from the sides, net height is 3 feet and 6 inches.

 Ans: Carpet tennis courts are made with textile woven or non-woven nylon sheets or with rubber material sheets.
-These are fastest tennis court and are removable.
+These are the fastest tennis courts and are removable.
 The Association of Tennis Federation has banned tennis on carpet courts because of the safety of the players.

 Q: Why is Nadal so good on clay?

-Ans: Clay court produces high bounce and reduce ball speed.
-While Nadal is expert in his forehand grip as compared to backhand grip.
-So with high bounce and slow speed he produces great topspin and giving his opponent a tuf time.
+Ans: Clay court produces high bounce and reduces ball speed.
+While Nadal is an expert in his forehand grip as compared to his backhand grip.
+So with high bounce and slow speed, he produces great topspin and gives his opponent a tuff time.